Saba (island): Geography and ecology

+Climate

+Due to its considerable relief, Saba boasts a higher level of precipitation than other islands.
+At present, the island's climate is very similar to that of mainland South America.
+The yearly climate of Saba can be divided into three intervals: dry, intermediate and wet periods.
+The dry period lasts from January to May with a monthly rainfall of around 50 to 100 mm.
+The intermediate period extends from May to September, when rainfall is moderate.
+The final months of the year represent the wet season when precipitation is high.
+The temperature at sea is approximately 25 °C.

+Cloud Forest

 There is an 8.6 ha cloud forest located at and above 825 m on top of the mountain referred to as the "Elfin Forest Reserve" because of its high altitude mist and mossy appearance.
 The most dominant tree in the cloud forest is the Mountain Mahogany (Freziera undulate), although hurricanes over the years have destroyed a large number of the mature trees.
 Despite the name, the mountain mahogany is not related to other mahogany species; although one species of true mahogany tree is found on the island at lower levels, the small-leaved mahogany (Swietenia mahagoni).
 In the underbrush of the mahogany trees, the Sierran palm (Prestoea montana) and tree ferns dominate, with a large variety of epiphytes and Orchids growing on the trunks and branches of all the trees.
 Wild raspberries and plantain trees can also be found growing on most of the mountain.
 All seven of the Lesser Antilles Endemic Bird Area restricted-range birds occur in the Elfin Forest Reserve.

+Forests

 Below the cloud forest is a sub-montane forest, and the variety and average number of species are considerably less.
-Redwood and Mountain fuchsia tree trees grow wild in this zone, as well as cactus species such as the prickly pear, and Seagrape trees.
+Redwood and Mountain fuchsia tree trees grow wild in this zone, as well as cactus species, such as the prickly pear, and Seagrape trees.
 On the lowest southern and eastern slopes of Saba are grassy meadows and scattered shrubs.
 Saba National Land Park is a 35 ha national park located on the north coast of Saba.
 Formerly owned by the Sulphur Mining Company, the park was established in January 1998 and the property was officially turned over to the Saba Conservation Foundation in 1999.
 It stretches from the coastline all the way up to the cloud forest, and encompasses all vegetation zones present on Saba.